If you give it to a surgeon or a murderer, each will use it differently."

 - Phil and Lem from Better Off Ted invent exactly the kinds of things mad scientists are supposed to but are shown following not only proper lab procedure (most of the time) but also keeping strictly to testing protocols.
 The dubious legal and ethical grounding of their work is mostly a matter of what Veridian Dynamics assigns them to develop than personal insanity.

-- Milton in The Walking Dead.
-He has a better insight into the Governor's true nature than most Woodbury residents — even enabling several of them as the resident Smart Guy — and turns a blind eye due to interest in the experiments he is able to perform under his patronage.
+- Milton in The Walking Dead (2010).
+He has a better insight into the Governor's true nature than most Woodbury residents — even enabling several of them as resident The Smart Guy — and reluctantly turns a blind eye due to interest in the experiments on communicating with zombies to curb their aggressiveness he is able to perform under The Governor's patronage.

-- Otacon in the Metal Gear series, who created the Metal Gear Rex under the impression that it wouldn't be used offensively.
+- Otacon in the Metal Gear series, an otaku who created the Metal Gear Rex under the impression that it wouldn't be used offensively.
 "I just wanted to make robots!"

 - Sokolov from Metal Gear Solid 3 has a slightly less incredulous tale: he was originally a rocket scientist, who just wanted to build rockets to go into space.
 However, due to the escalating arms race, he was forced by the Soviet government to build nuclear missiles, eventually culminating in the Shagohod, which he was literally forced at gunpoint to build.
 He requested that the American government give him asylum, because he knew the weapon, if completed, would plunge the world into chaos.